computerscienceiscool/llm-tools/README.md

 ### Prerequisites
 - Go 1.21 or later
 - Docker (for exec commands)
-- Python 3.8+ with sentence-transformers (for search feature)
+- Ollama with nomic-embed-text model (for search feature)

 ### Build from source
 ```bash